sjl/.plan/README.markdown

 open seats.

 BI529.
 Need to watch videos (and do the embedded quizzes) before classes.
-Really awful high-pitched coil whine from the projector in the spot I sat in the room — need to move around and find a spot that isn't going to destroy my ears.
-Got both Great Lakes and my VM set up with Jupyter (I think) so we'll see how this goes during the next class.
+Really awful high-pitched whine from something in the ceiling in the spot I sat in the room — need to move around and find a spot that isn't going to destroy my ears.
+Got both Great Lakes and my VM set up with Jupyter (I think) and accessibly by SSH port forwarding (e.g. `ssh -NAL 8888:localhost:8888 slosh@gl1234 -J gl`) so we'll see how this goes during the next class I guess.

 Poked around at running `make docs` in a Lisp project with my new laptop and something in `d`'s Python dependency shitpile broke since I last built it, so I had to screw around with the guts of `d` to get it rendering again.
 I really need to rewrite `d` in a sane language.

+Attempted to set up printing in the lab, but of course it doesn't work on Linux.

+Downloaded the first 3 papers for journal club.
+Need to print them and start reading soon, at least for next week's.

+After going back and forth with someone about the BS522 lab section stuff, they realized they needed to grant me permission for that section.
+Once they did that I was able to swap it, so that's all set now.